kpvarma/kpvarma/README.md

 # Hi there 👋

 I'm **Krishna**, a passionate Full Stack Engineer and Software Architect with over 9 years of experience in building scalable, high-quality applications.
+I enjoy coding even in my free time and love exploring new technologies to solve real-world problems.

 ## 🚀 About Me
 - 🔭 I’m currently working as a **Freelance Senior Full Stack Engineer**, consulting on exciting projects.